-Calculus Capital has invested in small unquoted companies since 1999, primarily through their EIS funds.
+Calculus Capital has invested in small unquoted companies since 1999, primarily through its EIS fund.
 The Calculus VCT launched in 2009.
-This top up is seeking to raise a further £4 million for the D share class.
 There are three share classes which in 2017 should merge to form one larger portfolio.
 Calculus intends for the EIS and VCT to invest alongside each other.

 - Growth-focused companies